 This document describes the recommended routes for raising questions about operational and policy matters concerning computing in the School of Informatics.

 • Operational matters concern the running of the computing operations, including requests and inquiries about desired facilities.
-Operational matters are ultimately the responsibility of the Head of Computing (Tim Colles), with responsibilities for specific computing areas devolved to unit managers.
+Operational matters are ultimately the responsibility of the Head of Computing (Tim Colles), with responsibilities for specific computing areas devolved to their managers.

 Operational matters